dansmyers/IntroToCS-2020/README.md

 features and answer your questions, but I don't feel comfortable expecting you to work with unfamiliar software in the remote format.

-Here's my plan: the first project will require you do a little bit of data analysis to answer some questions about the history of the Billboard record charts.
-After that point, we'll have completed about four labs, in addition to the other simulation-related projects that are in Problem Set 6.
-I feel comfortable leaving that as a sufficient amount of lab work for this semester.
+Here's my plan: we have a combination of the labs we completed before the break, plus the simulation projects in Assignment 6, plus a couple of other examples I'll show you during our online sessions.
+That will be enough to get us through the semester.

 ### Challenge Projects